Arnab-Developer/Arc.StringSanitizer/README.md

 # String sanitizer

 This library is to sanitize and unsanitize string.
+It is created with .NET 5 and Visual Studo 2019.

 Suppose you are working on a string and there are some special chars in it for that you can't work with that string.
 Then you need to replace those